Nickchapman3773/Uranium-Fever/README.md

 - Navigate to `C:\Modding\Uranium Fever - Steam\[NoDelete] Stock New Vegas`/`C:\Modding\Uranium Fever - GOG\[NoDelete] Stock New Vegas` and run `FNVpatch.exe`.

 > [!warning]
-> Failure to run FMVpatch.exe will result in a pink screen and a non-functional game.
+> Failure to run FNVpatch.exe will result in a pink screen and a non-functional game.

 ## Generating Fresh INI Files
 - Launch `Fallout: New Vegas` from `Steam/GOG`.